top of page

 The Teams That Solved It

-There’s a short list of groups that could flip from hunter to hunted and stay there.
+There’s a short list of teams that could flip from hunter to hunted and stay there:

 • Boston Celtics (8 straight, 1959–66)